gurpreetkaurmalhotra/Linux-Server-Configuration/README.md

 </VirtualHost>
 ```

-* save and continue
+* Save and continue
-* Enable sudo a2ensite catalog
+* Enable `sudo a2ensite catalog`

 ### Clone your Github Repository using the following command ###
-* sudo git clone https://github.com/username/repositorname example i used:
+* Sudo git clone https://github.com/username/repositorname example i used:
     * `sudo git clone https://gurpreetkaurmalhotra/item-catalog-website`
 * Move files from clone directory to catalog using the following command:
     * `sudo mv /var/www/catalog/item-catalog-website/* /var/www/catalog/catalog/`
-* remove clone directory:
+* Remove clone directory:
     * `sudo rm -r item-catalog-website`
 #### make .git inaccessible ####
 * Change your directory to /var/www/catalog
-* create a file named .htaccess:
+* Create a file named .htaccess:
     * `sudo nano .htaccess`
-    * paste the following line in that file:
+    * Paste the following line in that file:
         * `RedirectMatch 404 /\.git`
-    * save file and continue
+    * Save file and continue

 ### install the dependencies ###
 * Install all relevant packages , following are the packages installed by me: